Interview Questions to Ask Grad School

 The process of a typical grad school interview

 Now that you have learned the necessary steps for how to apply to grad school, next up is how to prepare for the interview process.
 There are lots of types of grad school interviews.
 You might meet with a dean, department chair, or admissions committee member one-on-one and then be on your merry way … or you might sit with several people who pepper you with questions for an hour or more (this is called a panel interview).
 Maybe you’ll spend a full day on campus, talking with professors and students and touring facilities.
-You might even spend a weekend with other applicants, attending informational sessions, interviewing with members of your department, and getting to know the area.
+You might even spend a weekend with other applicants, attending informational sessions in the admissions office, interviewing with members of your department, and getting to know the area.

 How can you know what to expect?
 Ask!
 It’s as simple as that … but many applicants don’t take this simple step of asking beneficial questions such as “what is grad school like?” and “how will I know which program is the right fit for me?”